kyleanthony8/SpaceCommerce-FrontEnd/README.md

 | Nov 09    | Final Edits                                                                                          |          |
 | Nov 10    | Project presentation                                                                                 |          |

-# Prerequisites
-React install
-Install Visual Studio Code from https://code.visualstudio.com/download and download Live Server v5.7.9 or the latest version of Live Server from the Extensions Tab.

-# Getting Started
-Fork and clone this repository and Change into the new directory.
-Run npm start in terminal to run the repository.

-# How to use
-Users may naviagte application to view listed celestital objects including planets, spaceships, stars, etc. Users may purchase a celestital object, sell a celestital onject, create a User Profile Account, chat with satisfied buyers, and contact staff.

 # License
 This project is licensed under the GNU General Public License v3.0.